coordinature/coordinature.github.io/development/applications/familysigns/questions.md

 ----------
 -- onboarding

-### Create a new user
+### Create a new user account
 - What is your first name?
 - What is your last name?
 - What is your date of birth?

+### Create a your profile
+- What name would you like to display to others?
+- Which languages do you speak?
+	- Nederlands
+    - English
+    + _Add another option_

 ### Create a new group
 - Who are you making this group for?
-	- Select the type of group.
     - Myself
     - My family
     - My team
+    + _Add another group type_
 - Add a contact to this group.
 - Select your relationship to this Contact
 	- Parent